MitanEXE/akademik/README.md

 ## My Role
 - Designed and implemented the database schema (ERD → MySQL)
-- Built the backend API routes and controllers for student/course modules
+- Built the backend routes and controllers for student/course modules
 - Integrated frontend templates with Blade engine
 - Collaborated with team members using Git for version control